Football in Iran

 Football is the most popular sport in Iran, with wrestling and volleyball as close contenders.
 Football has been a part of life for Iranians for many decades now and is played in schools, streets, and football clubs nationwide.

+For political and social reasons, women's football grew little from the 1980s to 2020, and clubs such as Persepolis and Esteghlal did not even have a women's football team in these years.

 History

 Early days

 Football was played in Iran as early as 1898, when a team of British residents of Esfahan played a team of Armenians.

 In south western Iran the game was introduced in 1907 by British sailors and workers.
 At that time they were working at port cities Bushehr, Khorramshahr, Bandar Abbas and major oil refineries such as Abadan and Masjed Soleiman in the province of Khuzestan, the latter area even boasting a football league.
 The local Iranian employees of the company first looked on, and then began replacing individual players on the teams, until they formed their own teams.
-These young Iranian football players met some hostility from their social environment for participating in the games of the "infidels," and were at times beaten up and pelted with stones.

 In 1907, the British Ambassador in Tehran Cecil Spring Rice founded Iran's first Football Tournament which had only 3 teams: Embassy of Great Britain, Imperial Bank of Persia and Indo-European Telegraph Company.

 In the same year, the Tehran Football Association Club, an organising body for arranging football matches, was established.
 All teams were made up of British residents of Tehran, although when teams didn't have enough players they sometimes chose Iranian bystanders to come on the field and play.
 The matches were played at or around Mashq Square.
 The first Iranian player was Karim Zandi who played from 1908 to 1916.
 This period saw increasing interest in the game among Iranians.

 In 1910, Samuel M. Jordan, the principal of the American School (currently known as Alborz High School) in Tehran, introduced football as part of the school's curriculum.
 Four years later 1914, the start of World War I put an end to these football matches and programs.